 The same BMS DATA to USB cable is used for all of our tunes and strongly suggested for free software updates and new features as we post them.

 When updating your interface you may need to first go to "add remove programs" and "remove" your previous JB4 interface.

-For the full JB4 PnP install guide click here
+For the full JB4 Install Guide click here

 If you need directions on how to connect a laptop to your JB4 to update firmware or how to datalog Click here

-Map 1: 13psi (suggested for most stock applications)
+Map 1: 13psi.
+Suggested for most racing applications.

 Map 3: Progressive meth mapping with flow sensor failsafe.
 See guide to enable.
 Meth use isn't supported/suggested without a flow sensor and map 3.